 Illinois State University (ISU)

-Illinois State University is a leading public university known for teacher education and boasts top-tier retention and graduation rates.
-As an online student, you’ll benefit from the same faculty and curriculum as what’s offered on campus.
+Illinois State University is a leading public institution known nationally for teacher education and strong retention and graduation rates.
+Online students benefit from the same faculty, curriculum, and academic standards as those on campus.

 Highlighted Program: Master of Science in Education (MSEd) in English Education